ad-freiburg/tokenization-repair/README.md

 Per default, lines ending with a dash are concatenated with the next line before repairing the tokenization (and split again after the tokenization was repaired).

+### Run evaluations

+Type `make evaluation` to get a help text explaining how to run the tokenization repair evaluation, and `make spelling-evaluation` for the spelling evaluation.